jbdevstudio/jbdevstudio-product/README.md

 If you want to fix a bug or make any changes, please log an issue in the [Red Hat JBoss Developer Studio JIRA](https://issues.jboss.org/browse/Red Hat JBoss Developer Studio) describing the bug or new feature.

 After you are happy with your changes and a full build runs successfully, attach a patch to the JIRA.

+## License

+Red Hat, Inc. licenses these features and plugins to you under certain open source licenses (or aggregations of such licenses), which in a particular case may include the Eclipse Public License, the GNU Lesser General Public License, and/or certain other open source licenses.
+For precise licensing details, consult the corresponding source code, or contact Red Hat, Attn: General Counsel, 100 East Davie St., Raleigh NC 27601 USA.